 Celebratory gunfire is a problem most common on holidays like New Year's Eve and the Fourth of July.
-Here in Arizona, Shannon's Law makes the crime a felony.

 The law is named after 14-year-old Shannon Smith, a Phoenix girl killed by a stray bullet in 1999.

-Dep.
-Ryan Inglett with the Pima County Sheriff’s Department said they investigate each incident on a case-by-case basis.
+The Pima County Sheriff’s Department said they investigate each incident on a case-by-case basis.

-He asks the community to come forward if they hear gunshots in their neighborhood.
+The PCSD asks the community to come forward if they hear gunshots in their neighborhood.